 b) The nurse

-The nurse is responsible for knowing which tasks are approved by the employer for delegation and the circumstances under which work may be delegated.
+The delegating nurse is the party with the authority to perform the task and is therefore ultimately responsible for the decision to delegate.
+They are responsible for knowing which tasks are approved by the employer for delegation and the circumstances under which work may be delegated.
 The nurse is also responsible for making an appropriate decision to delegate and for adequately supervising UCPs to whom tasks are delegated.
-In short, the management for the practice of nursing cannot be delegated.10 As such, despite delegation, the nurse remains in charge of the overall assessment and care planning of a patient.
+In short, the management of care in the practice of nursing cannot be delegated.10 As such, despite delegation, the nurse remains in charge of the overall assessment and care planning of a patient.

 In order to determine whether a decision to delegate is appropriate, the nurse should consider taking into account: